lmassaron/Gemma-3-1B-Function-Calling/README.md

 The base model for this project is `google/gemma-3-1b-it` or `google/gemma-3-270m-it`.
 The model is fine-tuned using Low-Rank Adaptation (LoRA), which is a parameter-efficient fine-tuning technique.
 The LoRA configuration can be found in the `function_calling_train.py` script.

 The training process uses the `trl` library and the `SFTTrainer` to perform supervised fine-tuning.
 The training arguments, such as the number of epochs, batch size, and learning rate, are also defined in the `function_calling_train.py` script.

+## About the evaluation

+The `compute_matching_percentage` function shows a strong resemblance to a component of the ROUGE-N score, specifically ROUGE-1.
+ROUGE-N is a metric that measures the overlap of n-grams (contiguous sequences of n words) between a candidate text and a reference text.
+It is commonly used in tasks like machine translation and text summarization.

+The `find_longest_common_sequence_length` function is designed to find the length of the longest common contiguous sequence.
+ROUGE-L is based on the Longest Common Subsequence (LCS).
+An LCS measures the longest sequence of words that appear in the same order in both the candidate and reference texts, but these words do not need to be contiguous.
+The `find_longest_common_sequence_length` function is designed to find the length of the longest common contiguous sequence, which makes it even stricter than the classical ROUGE-L metric.